Skip to main content

 (317) 630-5200 x116

 John develops and direct a comprehensive offering of IPA’s education, networking, and collaboration programming, including biennial conference, regional forums, peer communities, skill-building workshops and webinars, and cross-sector issue collaboratives.
+Additionally, he is a Gallup-Certified Strengths Coach and serves as the designer and instructor for IPA's new Unleash Your Strengths workshop series.

-Prior to joining IPA, John was a Fellow at The Patterson Foundation (TPF) based in Sarasota, FL.
+Prior to joining IPA, John was a fellow at The Patterson Foundation (TPF) based in Sarasota, FL.
 His dynamic fellowship consisted of collaborating within and/or managing multiple special projects across several different initiatives to provide strategic value and further innovation.
 His primary roles included serving as manager of the Digital Access for All initiative and being intimately involved with the creation of multiple offerings within TPF’s Nonprofit Thrivability initiative.

 Previously, he spent three years with Indiana United Ways in a variety of roles dedicated to supporting all local United Ways throughout Indiana.
 Prior to that, John was in hospitality for more than 18 years in a myriad of roles, including trainer and manager.
 He is passionate about helping people and organizations thrive.